About the Council

 Magistrate Judge Nan R. Nolan served as Chair of the Pilot Program from its inception until her retirement from the bench in 2012.
 Magistrate Judge Sheila Finnegan chaired the Pilot Program from 2012 to 2016.
 Magistrate Judge Iain D. Johnston has served as Chair of the Pilot Program since 2016.

 The Pilot Program is administered by a Steering Committee.
-Chris King and Meghan Mathias chair the Steering Committee.
+Chris King and Megan Mathias chair the Steering Committee.

 The Committee functions through its dedicated volunteer members.
 Members include practicing attorneys, judges, and others active in litigation support and the ediscovery field, including academics and consultants.
 Potential members are screened by the Membership Subcommittee.
 Most, but not all members possess a J.D., but ediscovery vendors also share their talents with the Committee, working with the Technology Subcommittee.
 Members may be nominated by current members, or may self-nominate.
 For more information on membership, see the Membership Committee page, or contact the Membership Committee Chair.